-Here are some great insights from Prof. Sanjay Bakshi whom I asked this question –
+Here is an insight from Prof. Sanjay Bakshi whom I asked this question few years back –

 There is no “nothing to buy” situation.
 If you ignore transaction costs and taxes, you are in-effect, selling every stock you want to hold, and buying it back at market price everyday.
 Remaining invested in a position is the functional equivalent of selling it for cash and deploying that cash in the position at its prevailing market price.

 I think you mean “nothing new to buy.”
 But if you think about that carefully, there is a disconnect.
 If you are, in effect, “buying” your existing positions every day, then when you say there is nothing “new “to buy, aren’t you also, in effect saying that you prefer to own what you do but don’t want to deploy new cash in those very positions?
 Now there may be good reasons for not deploying new cash in old positions but the reason cannot be that your old positions are overvalued, for if they are overvalued, then why are you, in effect, buying them today?

 Two good reasons to not deploy new cash in old positions could be: (1) need to diversify; (2) setting aside capital in expectation of a new, lucrative opportunity arriving in due course in which you prefer to hold cash (Mr. Buffett uses this “carrying-a-loaded-gun-waiting-for-the-right-elephant-to-appear” approach).

 If there is nothing new to buy, by doing nothing, you’re still buying cash.
 Cash has huge option value, but delivers negative real rates of return.
 Sometimes, in life, when all choices are bad, you simply choose the least worse choice.

 What else could you do?
 Holding cash which earns a small negative return may not be a great choice, but it’s better than holding other assets which can greatly depreciate in value.